 1. Only use sterilized soil or fertilizer.
 The problem with un-sterilized soil is that it can contain the eggs or even larvae of some common marijuana pests.
 If you grow your marijuana in that soil, you will be in for a rude surprise when those eggs hatch or those larvae start to grow up.
 This is particularly bad for indoor growers because there are no natural predators inside your house.

 2. Use natural predators.
 Of course, if you're growing marijuana outdoors, you can make use of a few pest predators.
 Ladybugs are notoriously beneficial to have around your outdoor marijuana plants because they love to prey on larvae and other potential pests.
 You should also encourage birds to nest in the area because they often like to snack on some pernicious marijuana pests.
 Put out some bird houses or a bird feeder to get birds to come around.
 Just make sure that they stay away while the seeds are germinating because many birds do enjoy the taste of a marijuana seed.
-Download my free marijuana grow bible for more tips about growing marijuana plants outdoors.

 3. Grow companion plants.
 Interspersing the marijuana garden with a few naturally repellent plants is certainly a good way to keep the predators away.
 Although the THC that marijuana produces acts as a natural repellent in its own right, it is often not strong enough to repel all plants (especially in the early stages of life).
 Particularly pungent plants like geraniums and marigolds will keep many leaf-eating insects and worms at bay.
 You can even plant some onions to ward off bigger pests like deer or rabbits.